 In later years he was the first Liberal Party Training Officer, then head of its press team, then led the whole Liberal Party Organisation before moving on in 1969 to become Secretary of the Joseph Rowntree Social Service Trust (later renamed the Joseph Rowntree Reform Trust).
 In 1975 he became its Chief Executive, a post he held until 1988.

 In the 1970s and 1980s he was involved in many other organisations, including chairing the British Refugees Council 1986-89, and often being an election observer overseas.
-He became a life peer in 1977 and now is now nominally a crossbencher but in practice lives in France and does not attend.
+He became a life peer in 1977, ending up as a cross-bencher.

 As with many of the party’s campaigning experts, public office was not something Pratap Chitnis pursued seriously for himself.
 He only stood once, for St Marylebone Borough Council in 1959, when he finished bottom of the poll.
 Many of those who have followed his advice have done far better.